Ravenfall

 Beaconstone point

-The forests of the north are considered the most dangerous place in all of Ravenfall, though not for any beast or horror.
+The forests of the north are considered the most dangerous place in all of Ravenfall, though not for any monster.
 Deep within these shadowy woods lies a small, seemingly humble town that harbors a dark secret: no one who enters Beaconstone Point can ever leave.

 Blackmist Glades